 We derive our cash flow from operating activities principally from our restaurant operations.
 Our working capital requirements are typically used to purchase raw materials and food ingredients and to pay our lease obligations and staff costs.
-During the Track Record Period, our net cash flow from operating activities represented profit before tax for the year adjusted for income tax paid, our share of profits less losses of our Jointly-Controlled Entities, net finance costs or income, non-cash items and changes in working capital.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, our net cash flow from operating activities represented profit before tax for the year adjusted for income tax paid, our share of profits less losses of our Jointly-Controlled Entities, net finance costs or income, non-cash items and changes in working capital.

 In the three months ended June 30, 2012, we had net cash generated from operating activities of HK\$27.3 million.
 Profit before tax for the period was HK\$31.1 million.
 Adjustments primarily include our share of profits of our Jointly-Controlled Entities of HK\$4.4 million and depreciation in the amount of HK\$7.3 million, resulting in operating cash flow before changes in working capital of HK\$34.1 million.
 Changes in working capital represented a net use of HK\$0.8 million in cash, primarily driven by an increase in prepayments, deposits and other receivables of HK\$14.1 million, a decrease in amounts due to related companies of HK\$3.3 million and an increase in trade receivables of HK\$1.0 million.
-The increase in prepayments, deposits and other receivables was primarily due to increases in rental deposits made by us and prepayments we made to professional parties in connection with the Listing.
-During the Track Record Period, our trade receivables mainly consisted of receivables from our Jointly-Controlled Entities relating to the sale of food from our central kitchen to these entities.
+The increase in prepayments, deposits and other receivables was primarily due to increases in rental deposits made by us and prepayments we made to professional parties in connection with the [•].
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, our trade receivables mainly consisted of receivables from our Jointly-Controlled Entities relating to the sale of food from our central kitchen to these entities.
 The increase in trade receivables was primarily due to the opening of our restaurant in Macau in May 2011, which is operated by one of our Jointly-Controlled Entities.
-These cash outflows were partially offset by an increase in other payables and accruals of HK\$12.5 million and an increase in trade payables of HK\$5.5 million.
-The increase in other payables and accruals was primarily due to an increase in rental expenses payables and an increase in accruals relating to staff costs in connection with our new restaurants opened during such period, and accruals of certain expenses relating to the Listing.
+These cash outflows were partially offset by an increase in conservation.

+other payables and accruals of HK\$12.5 million and an increase in trade payables of HK\$5.5 million.
+The increase in other payables and accruals was primarily due to an increase in rental expenses payables and an increase in accruals relating to staff costs in connection with our new restaurants opened during such period, and accruals of certain expenses relating to the [•].
 The increase in trade payables was primarily in line with our business expansion.
 We paid income tax of HK\$6.0 million in the three months ended June 30, 2012.